 The EMP should be developed so as to counter the impacts assessed and also the likely impacts during the rehabilitation works and operational phase.
-Based on 3 already prepared EMP document, a Generic Mitigation plan for FERP sub projects is presented within the Annex 3 of this ESMF document.
-Respecting the DfW/PIU, a generic EMP has been presented in Table 4.4.
+Based on 3 already prepared EMP document, a Generic Mitigation plan for FERP sub-projects is presented within the Annex 3 of this ESMF document.
+Respecting the DWM/PIU experience in road management and IFI financed projects, a generic EMP has been presented in Table 4.4.
 This can be used as a reference material for comprehending the scope of the EMP.